Associate Director, Communities Ending Poverty

 Alison first became involved with Vibrant Communities in 2012 through her role as Director of Vibrant Abbotsford.
 Here, she coordinated an affordable fruit and vegetable box program, a financial empowerment initiative, and the Living Wage Fraser Valley campaign.
 Previously working in international health and development, Alison has researched predictors of HIV/AIDS in Nepal and has rolled out a national data management system in Papua New Guinea.
 She has supported individuals experiencing poverty, homelessness, mental health and addiction in Vancouver’s Downtown East Side, people with disabilities in the UK, and people living with HIV/AIDS in Uganda.

-Alison holds a Bachelor’s degree in Psychology from the University of British Columbia and a Master's degree in International Community Health from the University of Oslo.
-She holds a Project Management Certification through the Project Management Institute, and is currently completing a Graduate Diploma in Public Policy and Program Evaluation through Carleton University.
+Alison holds a Bachelor’s degree in Psychology from the University of British Columbia, a Master's degree in International Community Health from the University of Oslo, a Project Management Certification through the Project Management Institute, and a Graduate Diploma in Public Policy and Program Evaluation through Carleton University.

 Alison is grateful to live, work and play in Revelstoke, BC, on the traditional lands and unceded territory of the Sinixt, the Ktunaxa, the Secwepemc and the Syilx.
 She spends her free time mountain biking, whitewater kayaking, and snowboarding.